mathluo/GraphAlgorithms/README.md

 - Hu, Huiyi, et al. "A method based on total variation for network modularity optimization using the MBO scheme." *SIAM Journal on Applied Mathematics* 73.6 (2013): 2224-2246. <a href="http://epubs.siam.org/doi/pdf/10.1137/130917387" target="_blank"> link</a>

 - Hu, Huiyi, et al. "A method based on total variation for network modularity optimization using the MBO scheme." *SIAM Journal on Applied Mathematics* 73.6 (2013): 2224-2246. <a href="http://www.math.ucla.edu/~bertozzi/papers/EMMCVPRfinal.pdf" target="_blank"> link</a>

+## Note:
+- Current version requires the installation of `sklearn` module.
+Currently the graph construction are wrappers around functions in the `sklearn.spectral_embeding` modules, but this will be changed later.